autotelik/yams_audio_engine/README.md

 #### Views

-To add the player to any view, render the `datashift_audio_player_tag` helper, to generate the markup, and the `datashift_audio_player_script` helper, to init the javascript and load JSOn defining the audio to play.
+To add the player to any view, render the `datashift_audio_player_tag` helper, to generate the markup.

+Render the `datashift_audio_player_script` helper, to init the javascript and load JSON defining the audio to play.

 To access these engine helpers, you'll probably need to pull the engine's helper module into a relevant controller or ApplicationController